biomicroscopy/DPR-Resolution_enhancement_with_deblurring_by_pixel_reassignment/Python/README.md

 - 🖥️ **dpr_python_basic**: CPU-based implementation, compatible with most environments
 - ⚡ **dpr_python_nvidia**: GPU-accelerated implementation using NVIDIA CUDA and CuPy

-These tools are designed to enhance image resolution by applying DPR processing to image stacks (TIFF, JPEG, PNG).

 ## 📁 Repository Structure

 ```plaintext